TechGrounds-Cloud8/cloud8-QuincyTjia/Week3/SEC-04 Symmetric Encryption.md

 # SEC-04 Symmetric Encryption
 With this excercise I learned what symmetric encryption means and how it works.
-I also learned how to encrypt and decrypt a simple message.

 ## Key terminology
 - Encryption: Encryption is a way to conceal information by altering it so that it appears to be random data.
 Encryption is essential for security on the Internet.
 In technical terms, it is the process of converting human-readable plaintext to incomprehensible text, also known as ciphertext.
 In simpler terms, encryption takes readable data and alters it so that it appears random.
 Encryption requires the use of a cryptographic key: a set of mathematical values that both the sender and the recipient of an encrypted message agree on.